alfonsosemeraro/pyplutchik/README.md

 ### A couple tricks

-One can focus on a subset of emotions, ignoring the remaining ones...
+One can focus on a subset of emotions, ignoring the remaining ones, passing a list of emotions as value of the parameter `highlight_emotions`:

 <img src="https://github.com/alfonsosemeraro/pyplutchik/blob/master/img/highlight_emotions.png" alt="Highlight some emotions" width="500"/>

-... or can hide coordinates, ticks and labels, plotting only the petals of the flower
+Or can hide coordinates, ticks and labels, plotting only the petals of the flower, using the parameters `show_coordinates = False` and `show_ticklabels = False`:

 <img src="https://github.com/alfonsosemeraro/pyplutchik/blob/master/img/imdb_full.png" alt="Small multiple" width="500"/>